|AAPG Datapages Combined Publications Database

 |America: History and Life with Full Text

 According to EBSCO, "America: History & Life with Full Text is the definitive database of literature covering the history and culture of the United States and Canada, from prehistory to the present.
-With selective selective indexing for 1,700 journals from 1955 to present, this database is without question the most important bibliographic reference tool for students and scholars of U.S. and Canadian history.
+With selective indexing for 1,700 journals from 1955 to present, this database is without question the most important bibliographic reference tool for students and scholars of U.S. and Canadian history.
 America: History & Life with Full Text also provides full-text coverage of more than 200 journals and nearly 100 books."

 |American Book Prices Current